B-Vex PD Side Effects

 Generic Name: brompheniramine / pseudoephedrine

-Note: This document contains side effect information about brompheniramine / pseudoephedrine.
-Some of the dosage forms listed on this page may not apply to the brand name B-Vex PD.
+Note: This page contains information about the side effects of brompheniramine / pseudoephedrine.
+Some of the dosage forms included on this document may not apply to the brand name B-Vex PD.

 For the Consumer